atbolsh/TopologicalPropertiesDemo/README.md

 A more presentation-friendly format is accessible through the functions *g\_to\_tikz* and *l\_to\_tikz*, which produce latex code for the the sort of picture you see in the paper (provided you include the package tikz).

+The most important backend function is *is_valid*, which implements all of the restrictions described in Definition 3.7.

 It should be noted that this is all for demonstration purposes only; any practical application should be written in a lower-level language, and the algorithms should be more efficient.
-This is not optimized for long, complex computations; if you have an interest in that, it is recommended that you contact the authors of this paper.
+This is not optimized for long computations; if you have an interest in a computational exploration of strongly monotone vector fields, it is recommended that you contact the authors of this paper.